Oregon vs. Indiana prediction, odds, line, spread: 2026 CFP semifinal picks from proven model

 The 2026 Peach Bowl will see Big Ten teams squaring off on Friday as the No. 1 Indiana Hoosiers face the No. 5 Oregon Ducks.
 This 2026 College Football Playoff semifinal contest is a rematch of a mid-October game in which the Hoosiers prevailed on the road, 30-20.
 That remains the only loss for the 13-1 Ducks, who are coming off a dominant 23-0 shutout win over Texas Tech.
 As for the 14-0 Hoosiers, they are coming off a 38-3 blowout of Alabama and have aspirations of becoming the first 16-0 team in college football history.

 Kickoff is at 7:30 p.m.
 ET from Mercedes-Benz Stadium in Atlanta.
 The Hoosiers are 3.5-point favorites in the latest Oregon vs. Indiana odds per SportsLine consensus.
-The over/under for total points is 47.5.
+The over/under for total points is 48.5, having risen 2 points since opening at 46.5.
 Before making any Indiana vs. Oregon picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: